-November is the beginning of San Diego's rainy season, bringing the most unpredictable weather of the year.
-Although the rain doesn't peak until January, the monthly rainfall may happen all on the same day, especially during winter storms.
+November is the beginning of San Diego's rainy season, beckoning the most unpredictable weather of the year.
+Although precipitation doesn't peak until January, the monthly rainfall can drop all on the same day, especially during "winter" storms.

-Water-wise, the ocean gets cold enough by November that local surfers start to look like they're in NorCal instead, wearing boots and hoodies over thick wetsuits on their way to the waves.
-Cold water aside, the surf is fantastic as San Diego's best surf season continues through November.
+Water-wise, the ocean gets cold by November.
+This is when San Diego's resident surfers begin donning their boots and hoodies over thick wetsuits.
+Cold water aside, though, the waves are optimal as San Diego's peak surf season continues through the month.